DeDuckProject/tesseract-code-stim/README.md

 Then navigate to one of the notebooks to run experiments and simulations.

-### Running Simulations with Noise
+### Running Simulations

-The `tesseract_sim/run.py` script now supports configurable noise injection during encoding and error correction phases.
+The `tesseract_sim/run.py` script supports configurable noise injection during encoding and error correction phases.
 You can control whether noise is active and set independent 1-qubit and 2-qubit error rates for each phase.

 ```bash
 python -m tesseract_sim.run --help